NatureServe announces John L. Riley as 2017 Conservation Award recipient

 John Lounds, President and CEO of the Nature Conservancy of Canada

-“We are pleased to honor John Riley for his outsized impact on advancing public understanding and appreciation of biodiversity conservation.
+“We are pleased to honour John Riley for his outsized impact on advancing public understanding and appreciation of biodiversity conservation.
 A great partner to NatureServe Canada, he led the Nature Conservancy of Canada’s approach to systemic, evidence-based conservation at scale.
 Riley’s recent award-winning book, The Once and Future Great Lakes Country: An Ecological History, illustrates his ability to bring conservation to a broad audience.”

 Gregory Miller, Ph.D., President and CEO of NatureServe